-Accompanying the National Report Card 2023 is this document - the National Report Card 2023 Technical Report (Technical Report).
-The Technical Report provides a detailed description of the scope, rationale, findings and data source for each of the 13 core indicators selected for inclusion in the National Report Card 2023.
+Accompanying the National Report Card 2024 is this document - the National Report Card 2024 Technical Report (Technical Report).
+The Technical Report provides a detailed description of the scope, rationale, findings and primary data source for each of the 13 core indicators.
+The Technical Report explores data from our primary data sources exclusively.
+For technical information on supplementary data sources, please see Appendix A of the National Report Card 2024.

-For each core indicator (CI), the Technical Report outlines what we are tracking and why, a summary of what the most recently available data tells us, technical information about the data source and additional information that is important to consider when interpreting the results.
-Where possible, the indicators include data at both a whole of population level and for people with lived experience of mental health concerns.
-Due to differences in the collection schedules of the sources for these indicators, the data in this report vary in the number of years of data available and the time periods they cover.
+For each core indicator (CI), the Technical Report outlines what we are tracking and why, a summary of what the most recently available data tells us, technical information about the primary data source and additional information that is important to consider when interpreting the results.
+Where possible, for each indicator the Technical Report explores: